trifork/unsealed/README.md

 A seconday use of Unsealed is for issuing OIOSAML assertions and bootstrap tokens (OIOSAMLTokenIssuer+BootstrapTokenIssuer).
 This is primarily intended for test purposes..

-# Example usages - see src/test/java/com/trifork/unsealed/*Test.java
+# Example usages
+See src/test/java/com/trifork/unsealed/*Test.java